Updated April 24, 2019

 The Planting Guide application will suggest which California native plants will likely grow well at a particular location.

-If you are having any trouble using this application, please
+If you have any questions about using this application, please

 |USING THE APPLICATION|